calebesg/happy/README.md

 ## 🏷️ About

-Presented by Rocketseat at Next Level Week #3. happy exite to support and promote orphanages in the region of Palestina de Goiás.
+Presented by Rocketseat at Next Level Week #3. happy exists to support and promote orphanages in the region of Palestina de Goiás.

 ## 💻 Technologies